 The Strategic National Stockpile (SNS) is a national repository of life-saving pharmaceuticals and medical supplies designed to protect the American public during a public health emergency severe enough to deplete state and local assets.
 Michigan is well-prepared to receive and distribute these assets and has consistently received the highest marks from the federal government for its state and local strategic national stockpile planning efforts.
 Partnerships with private entities have proven extremely valuable in identifying resources to serve the citizens in Michigan.

 The Bureau of Laboratories (BOL) provides rapid diagnostic and analytical testing services for biological agents in human and environmental samples and rapid analytical testing for chemical agents in human samples due to an accidental, intentional, or natural disaster.
-Laboratory services are coordinated with local health departments, MDHHS Bureau of Disease Control, Prevention, and Epidemiology, MI Department of Agriculture and Rural Development and/or MI Department of Environmental Quality, as appropriate.
+Laboratory services are coordinated with local health departments, MDHHS Bureau of Epidemiology and Population Health, MI Department of Agriculture and Rural Development and/or MI Department of Environmental Quality, as appropriate.
 BOL's network of partners and areas of research makes the bureau an invaluable information source for DEPR's operations.

-The Bureau of Disease Control, Prevention, and Epidemiology has successfully implemented several innovative systems for tracking and investigating communicable disease occurrence.
+The Bureau of Epidemiology and Population Health has successfully implemented several innovative systems for tracking and investigating communicable disease occurrence.
 In their entirety, they represent a new landscape in infectious disease surveillance in the State and region.
 DEPR regularly communicates with the bureau to ensure the proper steps are being taken to prepare for any emerging health threats in Michigan.